paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 #### Biometrics
 Automated recognition of individuals based on their behavioral and biological characteristics.

-In this document, biometrics may be used to unlock authentication tokens and prevent repudiation of registration.
+In this document, biometrics may be used to unlock multifactor authenticators and prevent repudiation of registration.

 #### Challenge-Response Protocol
 An authentication protocol where the verifier sends the claimant a challenge (usually a random value or a nonce) that the claimant combines with a secret (such as by hashing the challenge and a shared secret together, or by applying a private key operation to the challenge) to generate a response that is sent to the verifier.
 The verifier can independently verify the response generated by the claimant (such as by re-computing the hash of the challenge and the shared secret and comparing to the response, or performing a public key operation on the response) and establish that the claimant possesses and controls the secret.